Who is a CU Advocate?

-- Participate in CU Advocacy Day at the Capitol, March 16, 2012, to get informed about important higher education legislative matters and meet with legislators.
+- Participate in CU Advocacy Day at the Capitol each spring to get informed about important higher education legislative matters and meet with legislators.

-- Receive timely legislative email updates and Twitter postings from CU’s Office of Government Relations.
+- Receive timely legislative email updates and social media postings.

 - Volunteer at a CU campus of your choice, host a CU event or legislative coffee in your community, and invite a CU expert to speak at your business or in your community on relevant topics.